mickymacirl/CI-P4-ICSB/README.md

 1. Basic Setup

+The basic setup epic contains all of the stories needed for the blog's initial setup.
+The blog wouldn't be feasible without the basic setup, so it was the initial epic to be produced since all other functionalities are dependent on the successful completion of the basic setup.

 2. Stand Alone Pages Setup

+The stand alone pages epic is for comparatively tiny pages with insufficient stories to justify a full milestone.
+Rather than generating milestones for minimal features like error pages, these minimal features were categorized under this milestone.

 3. Authentication Setup

+The authentication epic includes all stories concerning registration, login, and authentication.
+This milestone is critical and important because otherwise, the blog's administrators would be unable to manage posts or comments securely without normal users having the ability to see and execute administrator commands.

 4. Admin Setup

+The epic admin setup includes all stories concerning creating, viewing, updating, and deleting posts, in addition to managing comments, users, and categories.
+This makes it simple for administrators to view posts, manage posts, manage comments on these posts, and manage administrator users and categories.

 5. User Views

+The milestone users views feature allows a blog user to leave a comment on a post, filter categories, and bookmark a post.
+This milestone is critical and essential for an user in order to create a comment, filter, and categorize posts.

 6. Documentation

+This epic includes all document-related stories and tasks required to document the software development process for the application.
+It aspires to provide high-quality documentation that aids in the understanding of all stages of development in addition to the information required for running, deploying, and operating the application.

 #### User Stories